nielsbasjes/yauaa/documentation/content/_index.md

 ### NEXT RELEASE
 - Analyzer:
     - Disable using the default constructor (thanks to https://github.com/izeye)
+- Build
+    - Require JDK 24 installed for Trino support.
+    - Remove workaround for conjars.org going away.
 - New/improved detections:
+    - IntelliJ IDEA (now Desktop App on a Desktop)
+    - Safari 26 on iOS 26
+    - Electron Desktop App using special format
-  - ...
+- UDFs:
+    - Update UDF for Elastic Search 9 to their API changes

 ### Version v7.31.0
 - New/improved detections: